Jur Hronec: Career

 He paid great attention to the high school youth.
 On his initiative and in collaboration with several mathematicians in Slovakia there were various math competitions organized for high school students, which from 1951 were working within the framework of mathematical olympiad.
 J. Hronec had warm relations since the beginning with the union of mathematicians and physicists.
 He was the first Slovak Mathematician who corresponded with the Union of Czech Mathematicians and in 1921 became a member.
 He laid the foundations of action of the union in Slovakia.
 When in 1956 the Slovak Committee was created, he was elected as its chairman.
 J. Hronec has great merits in the development of a high level of mathematics in Slovakia, where he mentored nearly two generations of Slovak Mathematicians.

-He died first December 1959 in Bratislava.
+He died at the age of 78 on 1 December 1959 in Bratislava.
 He is buried in his native village of Gočovo.

 Awards

 His scientific, educational and organizational work has been acknowledged by several national and scientific awards.
 Union of Czechoslovak Mathematicians and Physicists in 1959 awarded him the title of "honorary member".
 It was the first time this title was awarded to their members.
 In 1962 he was posthumously awarded the Gold Medal of Comenius.
 In 1971, a room was opened to the public in his home Gočove.
 In 1981 a plaque was unveiled on the building of the pavilion of Mathematics Faculty of Mathematics, Physics and Informatics at Comenius University in Bratislava, with the inscription "Jur Hronec, Slovak Mathematician, Educator and Humanitarian (1881–1959)".

 There are several educational institutions named after him in Slovakia.
 A well-respected gymnasium in Bratislava was named in his honour.
 At the Slovak University of Technology a hall of residence is named after him as well an Elementary School in Rožňava.